 Continue reading to learn more about what KPI indicators are, with examples of Excel Dashboards.
 If you have already searched for “KPI meaning” you know that this acronym can represent parameters as different as:

 - the number of customers you managed to acquire,

 - what you are truly earning per hour of work,

 - the effectiveness of your promotion efforts, etc.

-Key performance indicators definition is simple: KPI is a way to measure performance of a process or a business.
+So what is a KPI really?
+The definition of a KPI or Key performance indicator is simple: the way to measure performance of a process or a business.

-KPI are defined the SMART technique.
-These need to be Specific, Measurable, Achievable, Relevant and Timely, as this is the only way you can measure its evolution.
+KPIs are defined by the SMART technique.
+These need to be Specific, Measurable, Achievable, Relevant, and Timely, as this is the only way you can measure its evolution.

 KPI for Freelancers: 4 Ways to Measure Your Growth